Azure-Samples/azure-ml-federated-learning/docs/frameworks/nvflare.md

 # FL using NVFlare in AzureML [Experimental]

-**Scenario** - This tutorial is an extension of the [Pneumonia / radiographis classification tutorial](../real-world-examples/pneumonia.md) using the NVFlare framework instead.
+**Scenario** - This tutorial is an extension of the [pneumonia / radiography classification tutorial](../real-world-examples/pneumonia.md) using the NVFlare framework instead.
 We run an NVFlare federated learning job to detect pneumonia from chest radiographs.
 We mimic a real-world FL scenario where 3 hospitals in 3 different regions want to collaborate on training a model to detect pneumonia from chest radiographs.
 The hospitals have their own data, and they want to train a model on all data without directly sharing data with each other, or with a central entity.

 :warning: Experimental :warning: This tutorial is relying on some experiment code.
 It will work on our quickstart sandbox, but running it outside of this controlled setup might not work.
 We're actively working to release a more robust and generic solution.